MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Entity.md

 Type: *string*

+### **isClimbing**
+`read-only isClimbing: boolean;`

+Whether the entity is touching a climbable block.
+For example, a player next to a ladder or a spider next to a stone wall.

+Type: *boolean*

+> [!CAUTION]
+> This property is still in pre-release.
+Its signature may change or it may be removed in future releases.

+### **isFalling**
+`read-only isFalling: boolean;`

+Whether the entity has a fall distance greater than 0, or greater than 1 while gliding.

+Type: *boolean*

+> [!CAUTION]
+> This property is still in pre-release.
+Its signature may change or it may be removed in future releases.

+### **isInWater**
+`read-only isInWater: boolean;`

+Whether any part of the entity is inside a water block.

+Type: *boolean*

+> [!CAUTION]
+> This property is still in pre-release.
+Its signature may change or it may be removed in future releases.

+### **isOnGround**
+`read-only isOnGround: boolean;`

+Whether the entity is on top of a solid block.

+Type: *boolean*

+> [!CAUTION]
+> This property is still in pre-release.
+Its signature may change or it may be removed in future releases.

 ### **isSneaking**
 `isSneaking: boolean;`

 Whether the entity is sneaking - that is, moving more slowly and more quietly.

+Type: *boolean*

+> [!CAUTION]
+> This property is still in pre-release.
+Its signature may change or it may be removed in future releases.

+> [!IMPORTANT]
+> This property can't be edited in read-only mode.

+### **isSprinting**
+`read-only isSprinting: boolean;`

+Whether the entity is sprinting.
+For example, a player using the sprint action, an ocelot running away or a pig boosting with Carrot on a Stick.

+Type: *boolean*

+> [!CAUTION]
+> This property is still in pre-release.
+Its signature may change or it may be removed in future releases.

+### **isSwimming**
+`read-only isSwimming: boolean;`

+Whether the entity is in the swimming state.
+For example, a player using the swim action or a fish in water.

 Type: *boolean*